leahcrowe-otago/FBD_measurements/README.md

 7. Model run in the "./scripts/stan/runstan_allo_mv_t0.R" file: 'run' the 'stan' code of 'allo'metric measurement data in a 'm'ulti'v'ariate model with fixed age at length zero (t0)
   - data formatting for model
   - calls the Stan model
-    - main model: Appendix I, "./scripts/stan/vb_mod_all0_t0.stan"
+    - main model: "./scripts/stan/vb_mod_all0_t0.stan"
-    - sex/pod effects: "./scripts/stan/Appendix II.R" runs the model specified in "./scripts/stan/vb_mod_all0_t0_sexpod.stan"
+    - for the supplementary sex/pod effect model: "./scripts/stan/sex_pod_effects.R" runs the model specified in "./scripts/stan/vb_mod_all0_t0_sexpod.stan"
   - initial values for von Bertalanffy model (init_vb)
   - fit the model (fit_vb)
   - save results